TodWulff/V2.2526_Config/README.md

 2) On print_end event, the config_push.sh script runs to push a snapshot of the printer's current config out to the git repo.
   - I am still cogitating on what other, if any, events to use to trigger a config backup.

+3) Macro buttons on Mainsail enables manual initiation of either a push or pull from Klipper's Mainsail UI.

 These activities are codified in those scripts and the associated backups of the various .cfgs they impute a backup of, as evidenced in the contents herein.